-The AGM of the Didcot Twinning Association will take place on June 9th 2015 at Didcot Civic Hall 19h30-20h30.
-All friends and members are invited to attend.
+The AGM of the Didcot Twinning Association took place on June 9th 2015 at Didcot Civic Hall 19h30-20h30.

 Future twinning exchanges